priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 **GCM is already enabled in my app**

-If you already have a GCM code in your app, then copy the following code at the place where you are getting the GCM registration id.
+If you already have GCM enabled in your app, then paste PushNotificationTask code at the place where you are getting the GCM registration id in your app.

 ```
 PushNotificationTask pushNotificationTask = null